The best iPhone for photography: fully tested by our expert team

 Reasons to avoid

-What you need to know: 2023's Apple's iPhone 15 Pro Max was the best of the generation, and you can get it for less money now there's a new release.
-If we're boiling it down to the specs on paper, the iPhone 15 Pro Max loses out to the latest model.
-But the updates are relatively minor, so you wouldn't be missing out on tons if you went for this option.
+30-second review: 2023's Apple's iPhone 15 Pro Max was the best of the generation, and you can get it for less now that it's been superceded by the 16 series.
+If we're talking pure specs, the iPhone 15 Pro Max isn't quite as good as the 16 Pro Max, number one on our list.
+But the updates are relatively minor, so you wouldn't be missing out on much if you went for this option.

 Design: A familiar design with a titanium frame and rounded corners.
 Being a Pro Max model, this is a large, chunky device that's tricky to use one-handed.
-It's also not a great option for people with smaller hands.
+It's also not a great option for people with smaller hands – and personally I think the Camera Control button introduced on the iPhone 16 series, missing here, is a huge boon for photographers.
+It just makes the ergonomics so much better.
+While it has that glorious 48MP main camera, as mentioned the ultra-wide module is just 12MP, meaning that sweeping vistas and macro images are notably lesser than those of newer iPhone 16 models.

-Battery: You'll get plenty of juice out of this phone, and it offers the longest battery life in the iPhone 15 range.
-But it does tend to get hot -- which can impact battery life -- and there's only lacklustre fast charging.
+Battery: You'll get plenty of juice out of this phone.
+But it does tend to get hot – which can impact battery life – and there's only lacklustre fast charging.
 Android rivals have it beat here.

 The best value iPhone for photography